-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 When Won’t Keywords Matter?

-How do we know keywords will always matter?
-In reality, there’s no way to know, but many of the root arguments shared in this guide have been the same for over 20 years, and they show no signs of pivoting.
+In reality, there’s no way to know, but many of the root arguments shared in this guide have been the same for over a decade, and they show no signs of pivoting.

 With that said, I do think I can tell you the next time “keywords are dead” will ferociously bounce around the SEO echo chambers.
-Larry Page doesn’t just want Google to be at the level of a human, he wants it to be superhuman.
+Larry Page didn’t just want Google to be at the level of a human, he wanted it to be superhuman.

-The introduction of Google Now has given us a glimpse of what is to come: Google searching for what we want without us having to ask.
+The introduction of Google Discover (formerly Google Now and Google Feed) has given us a glimpse of what is to come: Google searching for what we want without us having to ask.

 If Google does our searching for us, would keywords still matter?
-Yes, but that’s for another time.

 Image Credits